 VoiceText

-The VoiceText Channel enables voice integration in Contact Centers, supporting scenarios where voice services and voice bots are provided by third-party platforms.
-It allows seamless interactions between a user and a virtual assistant by handling speech-to-text and text-to-speech conversions.
+The VoiceText Channel enables voice integration in Contact Centers, supporting scenarios where voice services and voice AI Agents are provided by third-party platforms.
+It allows seamless interactions between a user and a AI Agent by handling speech-to-text and text-to-speech conversions.

-The diagram below provides a high-level overview on how to integrate voice in Contact centers using external Voice bots.
+The diagram below provides a high-level overview on how to integrate voice in Contact centers using external Voice AI Agents.

-Third-party Voice bot delivers SIP connection with the Contact Center (asynchronous communication).
-Sometimes, the Voice Bot role can be delivered by the Contact Center too.
+Third-party Voice AI Agent delivers SIP connection with the Contact Center (asynchronous communication).
+Sometimes, the Voice AI Agent role can be delivered by the Contact Center too.

-1. The Voice bot delivers Speech to Text and Text to Speech services.
+- The Voice AI Agent delivers Speech to Text and Text to Speech services.

-2. The Voice bot sends text request to Druid.
+- The Voice AI Agent sends text request to Druid.

-3. Druid responds the Voice Bot text response (synchronous response communication).
+- Druid responds the Voice AI Agent text response (synchronous response communication).

 Synchronous Request-Response

 This is the default and traditional interaction model for the VoiceText channel.
-In this mode, when the Voice Bot sends a user's input to Druid via the POST *.druidplatform.com/api/voicetext/{botId}/messages API, the connection remains open, and the Voice Bot waits for a direct response from Druid on the same API call.
+In this mode, when the Voice AI Agent sends a user's input to Druid via the POST *.druidplatform.com/api/voicetext/{botId}/messages API, the connection remains open, and the Voice AI Agent waits for a direct response from Druid on the same API call.

-Once Druid processes the request and generates a response (or multiple responses), these messages are typically concatenated into a single string and returned to the Voice Bot.
-The Voice Bot then converts this text response to speech and plays it back to the user through the Contact Center.
+Once Druid processes the request and generates a response (or multiple responses), these messages are typically concatenated into a single string and returned to the Voice AI Agent.
+The Voice AI Agent then converts this text response to speech and plays it back to the user through the Contact Center.

 While straightforward for simple, single-turn interactions, this synchronous model can introduce latency.
-If a Druid flow involves complex integrations, database lookups, or proactive messages that take time to generate, the Voice Bot (and thus the user) will experience a delay until all the bot's responses for that conversation turn are ready and returned concatenated in a string.
-This can lead to a less fluid user experience, as the user might perceive the bot as slow or unresponsive while it waits for a complete response.
+If a Druid flow involves complex integrations, database lookups, or proactive messages that take time to generate, the Voice AI Agent (and thus the user) will experience a delay until all the AI Agent responses for that conversation turn are ready and returned concatenated in a string.
+This can lead to a less fluid user experience, as the user might perceive the AI Agent as slow or unresponsive while it waits for a complete response.

 The figure below describes the detailed integration sequence.